 The point is you don’t want to fall into predictable patterns of play, never using the same play again because it worked before but rather make it difficult for your opponent to read you by changing your approach continuously.

-Key takeaway: Blood Diamond video
+Key takeaway: The most adaptive prevail, it’s as simple as that Blood Diamond video

 .